coltonmilbrandt/gwin-protocol/README.md

 ganache
 ```

+> Note: You may need to clear the build folder between deployments and testing, particulary when you restart ganache.
+You can safely delete the build folder so that the proper contract is referenced.

 3. Run deploy script with ganache network flag

 ```
 brownie run scripts/deploy.py --network ganache
 ```

-> Note: You may need to clear the build folder between deployments and testing, particulary when you restart ganache.
-You can safely delete the build folder so that the proper contract is referenced.

 ### Local Pool Deployment, with Front-End and Metamask

 This will deploy the Gwin smart contract with multiple pools to your local chain with ganache and then allow you to trade.

-The deploy_pools.py script will change the price feeds up in 1% increments to 10% higher than the original price and then down in 1% increments to 10% lower than the original price, changing multiple times per minute, so that you can experience price movements more quickly.
+> The deploy_pools.py script will change the price feeds up in 1% increments to 10% higher than the original price and then down in 1% increments to 10% lower than the original price, changing multiple times per minute, so that you can experience price movements more quickly.
+Eventually, the while loop doing this will terminate.

 1. Compile the contract